 Jordanian universities and research institutions maintain a lively exchange with Germany in a wide variety of areas.
 Many Jordanian scientists and academics studied or obtained their doctorates in Germany and conduct joint research projects with German colleagues.
 With the help of German scholarships or at their own expense, numerous Jordanian students, doctoral candidates and professors come to Germany every year for short or long-term stays.

-Since 2012, the German Academic Exchange Service (DAAD) has operated an Information Centre (IC) in Amman, which is the first point of contact for all issues relating to German universities and studying in Germany.
-The IC also manages a range of scholarship programmes.
+Since 2012, the German Academic Exchange Service (DAAD) has operated an Information Centre in Amman, which is the first point of contact for all issues relating to German universities and studying in Germany.
+It also manages a range of scholarship programmes.

 Since its founding, GJU has evolved into one of the country’s leading universities.
-At its campus in Mushaqar near Madaba, there are 4400 students studying in 9 faculties and a total of 26 programmes.
-GJU also serves as a regional competence centre for training German teachers (Bachelor’s and Master’s programmes in German as a Foreign Language), and also expressly targets prospective students from the entire Middle East and North Africa region.
-Through the DAAD, Germany provides 90 additional university places for Syrian refugees and Jordanians.
-This includes 30 scholarships for the Master’s programme in Conservation Studies, Cultural Heritage and Built Environment, which is being offered as part of the German Archaeological Institute (DAI) project “Stunde Null: A Future for the Time after the Crisis”.
+At its campus in Mushaqar near Madaba, there are 4400 students studying in nine faculties and a total of 31 courses.
+GJU also serves as a regional competence centre for training teachers of German (Bachelor’s and Master’s programmes in German as a Foreign Language), also targeting prospective students from the entire Middle East and North Africa region.
+Since 2016, through the DAAD, Germany has provided a total of 90 additional university places for two cohorts of Syrian refugees and Jordanians, including 30 scholarships for the Master’s programme in Conservation Studies, Cultural Heritage and Built Environment, which is being offered as part of the German Archaeological Institute (DAI) project “Stunde Null: A Future for the Time after the Crisis”.

-The Federal Foreign Office also provides support to the Albert Einstein German Academic Refugee Initiative Fund (DAFI), which is giving 231 refugees in Jordan an opportunity to study at university.
+The Federal Foreign Office also provides support to the Albert Einstein German Academic Refugee Initiative Fund (DAFI), which in 2017 enabled 721 refugees in Jordan an opportunity to study at university.

 In archaeology, Germany and Jordan have had close cooperative relations based on mutual trust for many decades.
 A branch of the German Protestant Institute of Archaeology of the Holy Land (DEIAHL), which is also a research unit of the DAI, coordinates joint excavations with the Department of Antiquities of Jordan, especially in the north of the country (Jerash, Gadara, Tell Zira’a near Umm Qais and Tell Usher near Irbid).

-The German Research Foundation (DFG) and the Federal Foreign Office (through its Cultural Preservation Programme) supported structural analysis work on the ruins of the desert palace at Mshatta and the restoration of its important architectural features over a period of several years.
-The original south facade is among the items on show at the Pergamon Museum in Berlin.
+The Federal Foreign Office (through its Cultural Preservation Programme), along with the Deutsche Forschungsgemeinschaft (German Research Foundation), for several years supported structural analysis work on the ruins of the desert palace at Mshatta and the restoration of its important architectural features.
+The original south façade can be seen in the Pergamon Museum in Berlin.
 The Goethe-Institut in Amman runs a varied programme of theatre, music and exhibitions, which targets a young audience with an interest in Germany.
-There is a strong demand for the Goethe-Institut’s language courses.
+There is great demand for the Goethe-Institut’s language courses.
 As part of the Schools: Partners for the Future initiative (PASCH), German as a foreign language has been established at four schools in Jordan that are overseen by the Goethe-Institut.
-In the 2016-2017 school year, pupils at one of these schools have been able to choose German as a subject up to university entrance level for the first time.
+Since the 2016-2017 school year, pupils at one of these schools have been able to take German up to university entrance Level.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its Contents.